Are Your Employees Getting Consistent, High-Quality Sleep?

 • 60% of fatigued employees have problems managing their workload and avoiding mistakes

 The NSF has also found that 33% of adult workers have fallen asleep or become sleepy at work, and more than 10% have been late to work due to not sleeping well.
+These impacts can affect both safety-sensitive roles and knowledge work—especially when fatigue builds over time.

 The high cost of employee fatigue

 The cost of employee fatigue is high for their employers.
 The National Safety Council (NSC) estimates that reduced productivity resulting from poor employee sleep costs organizations from $1,200 to $3,100 per employee per year.
 An organization with 1,000 workers is estimated to incur an annual loss of $1 million due to employee fatigue: $776,000 from presenteeism and $272,000 from absenteeism.
+For benefits departments, this can also translate into increased demand for support across EAPs, mental health benefits, and chronic condition programs.

 Calm Health resources to help employees get better sleep